velociwabbit/gdpr-data-dictionary/README.md

 3. Database access and loading software for old school repositories such as the IBM EBCIDEC universe (MVS,IMS,CICS ...), HP, Unisys etc
 4. Tools and technologies to make this proccess less painful
 5. Instructions and how to guides as needed for using the software

+## Installation

+Make sure you have Node.js installed on your computer

+`npm install`

+To run any  javascript module such as somename.js in the repository

+`node  somename.js`

+If you want to debug the same js file

+`node --inspect-brk  somename.js`

+Then open chrome with the url chrome://inspect and follow the chrome inspector directions for the rest

+Other non Node scripts and code will have separate instructions